jasny/controller/README.md

 * For `Header`, words are capitalized and underscores become dashes.
 Eg: `$foo_bar` translates to header `Foo-Bar`.

 If the argument is not optional and the query parameter hasn't been supplied, a `ParameterException` is thrown.

-It's possible to specify a type as second argument of the attribute.
-By default, the type is determined on the type of the argument.

 ### All request parameters